OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **9.** Once connected to the target network the pager sends a `ping` to `discord.com` to check for internet availability.

-**10.** If `ping` is successful the pager will grab the public IP address of the network and send it to an attacker defined `Discord Webhook`.
+**10.** If `ping` is successful the pager will grab the public IP address of the network and send it to an attacker defined `Discord webhook`.
 This allows the attacker to be notified when the pager is online and also provides the IP address of the target network.

 <img width="685" height="70" alt="hook1" src="https://github.com/user-attachments/assets/4af6455b-5f81-4b29-a0f5-07eb0d67df2d" />